dlejay/unschooling-friendly-countries/Countries/Armenia.md

 ## Context

-Homeschooling is not allowed in Andorra.
+Homeschooling is not allowed in Armenia.
 Article 18 of the _Law on Education_ states that :

 > 7. The basic general education shall be mandatory.